Looking for Some Choir Warm Ups?

-This product focuses on just two things:
+This free e-book focuses on just two things:

-#1 How to effectively Warmup a choir
+#1 How to effectively Warm up a choir

 Everyone knows warming up the voice is important, and it is perhaps more important than with any other instrument, as the instrument is part of the human body.
 Just how do you warm up to make it possible to sing higher notes, sustain longer breaths and manage difficult passages?
 Plus good and effective warm-ups create a sense of unity in the choir, and a feeling of common purpose and achievement.